 Color Durability of Tinted Clay

 Some colors of alcohol ink will change color if you bake them at a high temperature.
 This is normal.
-Some colors do break down in the heat of baking and can give unpredictable results.
+Some colors break down in the baking heat and can give unpredictable results.
 Doing test bakes is always advisable if you have an important project to complete.
 This factor is also the reason you can’t make reliable color charts and color recipes with this process.

 When you tint polymer clay with alcohol ink, the color will not come off and you cannot remove the color with alcohol.
 It is locked into the clay mass.
 Some colors will fade with exposure to sunlight, even though they’re baked into the clay, but this takes a long time to happen.